hamza-muneer/first-class/README.md

 # first-class
-This is my first git repository.
+This is my first github repository.
+Author- Hamza